-Hip replacement surgery has increased in India in recent years, especially among older and some of the younger patients (incase of a fall) and its is increasing.
+Hip replacement surgery has increased in India in recent years, especially among older and some of the younger patients (in case of a fall) and it is increasing.
 Non-surgical treatments and physiotherapy are available for patients, which have been proven to be very useful, but there are cases where the hip is too damaged and needs to be replaced.

 With new advances in the field, patients can expect shorter recovery times, less pain, and fewer complications after surgery.
 However, the fact that hip replacement becomes safer and more frequent does not mean that this is a small procedure.

 If you or someone you love is planning a hip replacement operation, it is essential to learn the process from pre-surgery tests, the day of surgery, to the recovery phase, and so on.
 Here in this blog with some of the most frequently asked questions and answers provided by Dr. Gopal Reddy.
 Don’t hesitate to ask a doctor or a replacement team member about the surgery

 What is Hip Replacement Surgery?

 This is also known as hip arthroplasty.
 Surgery on your hip joint will replace the part of your pelvis and hips (thighbone) that make up your hip joint.
 Most of the hip replacement procedures are performed to relieve knee pain and stiffness caused by hip arthritis.
 This procedure is sometimes used to treat injuries such as broken or irregular hip joints and other disorders.

 When Should A Patient Undergo Hip Replacement Surgery?